pmndrs/drei/README.md

 #### Points

 A wrapper around [THREE.Points](https://threejs.org/docs/index.html?q=points#api/en/objects/Points).
-It has the same api and properties as Points.
+It has the same api and properties as Instances.

 ```jsx
 <Points